northern-information/yggdrasil-docs/collections/_commands/shift.md

 signature: X shift;VALUE
 example: 1 shift;3
 category: musical
-phenomenon: none
-usage:
-description:
+description: Shift down (or up; value can be negative) a track's slots by a value.
+Slots wrap.
-aliases:
+aliases: ["shift", "s"]
 ---
-Shift a track's slots by a value.
-Value can be negative.
-Slots wrap.